FTChinese/subscription-api/README.md

 API for subscription service

+## TODO

+* Save alipay and wechat pay result to DB so that we could see the results without mining various tables.
+Every order has one row which reflects only the latest state.
+They should be updated every time a webhook payload received or order manually verified.

 ## Build

 This project produces 3 binaries: `subscription-api`, `subs_sandbox` and `iap-kafka-consumer`.
 By default, all make targets handles `subscripiton-api`.
 Set `APP` command line arguments to make to handle other binaries.
 The value could be one of `sandbox` or `consumer` for `subs_sandbox` and `iap-kafka-consumer` respectively.